 However, the lamp’s warm, inviting glow is a great alternative to glaring overhead lights as you wind down at the end of the day.
 And this may help you fall asleep faster.

-Though salt lamps are not a proven method for air purification, they may help improve your mood and make it easier to fall asleep at night if used as an alternative to other light sources.
+Salt lamps are not a proven method for air purification, but can improve mood and make it easier to sleep.

-More scientific studies are needed to analyze the health claims associated with salt lamps, and few studies have been done on the specific types of salt lamps that are gaining popularity in the United States.
+Salt lamps have not been adequately tested.
 But their potential to improve your mood and the comfort of a your home environment can make them beneficial for you and your family.5

 1 Solay Wellness, Inc.: http://www.natural-salt-lamps.com/howdosaltlampswork.html